PlusOneGeneration/Tweety/README.md

 * go to ```platforms/android/build/outputs/apk``` and you have a ```Tweety-debug.apk``` file and you just need to download it on your mobile and run!
 * run and install ```Tweety-debug.apk```.
 Voila!
 You have Tweety on your phone

+## Presentation
+You can get presentation from [here](https://github.com/PlusOneGeneration/Tweety/tree/master/presentation)

 ## Authors
 * **_Irina Drozdova (feya)_** - developer